 Justification

 Sandwell is made up of several towns and smaller local communities and is a highly urbanised area.
 It also contains various existing local employment areas.
+Towns and local areas outside of the regeneration areas (SDS3) will provide at least 6,507 new homes and 726ha of identified employment land.

 A key spatial priority for the SLP is to support the delivery of new housing development.
 A significant amount of new housing will be accommodated in existing town centres and their surrounding areas.